All online instructors should understand important regulations around distance education

 practices for course review and approval, and guidelines for student participation

 and authentication.
-Please see Department Bylaws for additional local practices.
+Department Bylaws may include additional local practices.

 Federal codes outline our mandateto make materials accessible to all students, including those with disabilities.